Preparing garments for sublimation is time-consuming and challenging, especially for dark clothes.

 Now that you have prepared all the devices and shirts for sublimation and bleaching, you can turn on your sublimation printer and start the process.

-Press the shirt for around 60 seconds to transfer the sublimation design and let the garment cool down before you move it.
+Press the shirt for around 60 seconds to transfer the sublimation design.
+Place butcher paper inside the shirt.
+This prevents ink from passing through the other side of the t-shirt.
+Let the garment cool down before you move it.

-If your sublimation transfers look the way you want and you have got the perfect sublimation design, you are ready for the next step.
+If your sublimation transfers look the way you want and you have got the perfect sublimation design, you are ready for the next steps.

 Heat press the design in the end, to ensure it will last and adhere to the garment perfectly.